 Most people know Arizona is a popular state for active adults and retirees.
 Its warm, dry climate, endless recreation opportunities, and prime shopping and dining make it a desirable state to settle down.
 On top of that, Arizona is an ecological and culturally diverse state with many different regions that appeal to a variety of active adults.

-While the Phoenix metropolitan area is the most populous region of the state, there are so many more cities to check out before making your decision.
-Whether you want the artsy, eclectic vibes of Tucson or the scenic views of Green Valley or Northern Arizona, there is bound to be a region that fits you best.
-So if you’re considering Arizona as a retirement destination, here are some of the top spots you should consider.
+With several major metropolitan areas and slight climate differences in the states, it is hard to choose where to retire.
+Whether you want the artsy, eclectic vibes of Tucson or the scenic views of Green Valley or Northern Arizona, there is bound to be a region and city that fits you best.
+So if you’re considering the Grand Canyon State, here are some of the best places to retire in Arizona.

 Located in Southern Arizona, Green Valley was originally founded as a retirement community and retains that status today.
 While that’s obviously a plus for those looking to find an active adult home, Green Valley comes with more than just its 26 active adult communities.